GSA-TTS/identity-site/content/_landing/new_user_interface._en.md

 ### How were these updates developed?

 Login.gov collaborated with the National Design Studio to create a clearer, more user-friendly experience.
-This work supports the federal [America by Design initiative](https://www.whitehouse.gov/presidential-actions/2025/08/improving-our-nation-through-better-design/){:class="external-link"}.
+This work supports the federal [America by Design](https://www.whitehouse.gov/presidential-actions/2025/08/improving-our-nation-through-better-design/){:class="external-link"} initiative.

   </div>
 </div>